We're here to help with long-term and short-term assistance programs. Explore all your options here.

-If you’re a renter who has experienced financial hardship as a result of COVID-19 and meet income guidelines, you may be eligible for rent and utility bill assistance.
+If you’re a renter who has experienced financial hardship as a result of COVID-19 and meets income guidelines, you may be eligible for rent and utility bill assistance.
 Depending on where you live, you may apply to the program administered in your community.

 You may be eligible for help paying your energy bill based on your household income.
 Household income eligibility is calculated by adding together all income sources, including wages or salaries, Social Security, pensions, unemployment benefits, child or spousal support, workers comp payments, disability, scholarships, legal settlements and other sources not listed.